The following documents show how we teach calculating skills throughout the school:

 Mathletics is an interactive online maths resource which allows children to play Maths games against other class members and also against other children from all over the world!
 This can be accessed from the 'pupil zone' section of the website.
 Children's individual logins are on the back of their reading records.

-Children use this in school to practise their times tables (especially in Years 3 and 4).
+TT Rockstars is a fantastic website to help children to learn their times tables!
+Times tables are crucial in Maths, and are a huge focus in Years 3 and 4.
 Children's individual logins are on the back of their reading records.

 A really great caterpillar sequencing game that lets you practise sequences in all different ways, forwards and backwards etc with varying levels of difficulty.

 This website is great for problem solving and reasoning.

 A simple game good for practising odd or even numbers.